wintercompchem/awscloud/documentation/instructions_for_use_instructor.md

 		terraform destroy
 	```
 > **WARNING!** If resources are not destroyed, you will continue to get charged!!!
 It is a good idea to always run terraform destroy even if terraform apply gives you an error as partial resources may have been created.
+>
+> Note: Data in AWS CloudShell remains even if you close the browser and/or logout.
+Each AWS Region allows up to 1 GB of persistent storage at no additional cost.
+However, if you do not log into CloudShell for more than 120 days the data is deleted.
+For more information see the AWS documentation on [Persistent storage](https://docs.aws.amazon.com/cloudshell/latest/userguide/limits.html#persistent-storage-limitations).